YaKozina/Calibration_Constants_Extraction/README.md

 - <https://github.com/konarfil/CalibrationTools>

-The version stored here is a modified and adapted copy used for the calibration-constant extraction workflow of the present thesis.
+The original package provides the complete calibration software framework.
+The version stored here is a modified and adapted copy focused specifically on the **calibration-constant extraction stage**.
+It was separated from the full package for practical use in the thesis workflow, where the extraction of constants had to be run repeatedly for different correction modes and datasets before applying the constants in the following energy-calibration step.

 The original calibration method and the core software concept belong to F. Koňařík.
-The modifications in this repository were introduced to make the software usable in the local processing chain used in this work, including mode-specific builds, configuration changes, CC-IN2P3 batch scripts, and integration with the surrounding calibration-data processing workflow.
+The modifications in this repository were introduced to make the extraction stage convenient to use in the local processing chain, including mode-specific builds, configuration changes, CC-IN2P3 batch scripts, and integration with the surrounding calibration-data processing workflow.

-In other words, this repository should be understood as a thesis-specific adaptation of `CalibrationTools`, not as an independent reimplementation of the original calibration package.
+In other words, this repository should be understood as a thesis-specific adaptation of the constant-extraction part of `CalibrationTools`, not as an independent reimplementation of the original calibration package.

 ## Purpose